STAT540-UBC/STAT540-UBC.github.io/subpages/assignments.md

 3. A brief review of the analytical steps in the paper with more details on some selected parts which are relevant to the course materials. *You don't need to understand all of the analysis, but should be able to identify the key analysis/method used to answer the question the paper is intended to answer*
 4. Some comments and critiques about the analytical steps, alternative suggestions or improvements.

-We have provided [**this**](http://stat540-ubc.github.io/homework/paper\_critique/PRguideline.html) document as a brief guideline for this task.
+We have provided [**this guideline**](http://stat540-ubc.github.io/homework/paper\_critique/PRguideline.html) for this task.
 The material in the review **should not** be limited to merely answering the questions in the guideline, but rather using them to provide the required items listed above.
 Example paper reviews are also provided.
 Here's [another helpful resource](https://github.com/jtleek/readingpapers) on how to read a research paper

 **Important:** Students should submit the initial information about their selected papers in respond to the [**issue Paper Review - 01**](https://github.com/STAT540-UBC/Discussion/issues/128) in Github and make sure no one else has already picked it by checking the other student's respond to the same issue.
-Yup... first come first served!
-But no worries, there are plenty of interesting papers!

 * Due date for the paper review: <span style="color: red">**Feb 22, 2017**</span>